cybertec-postgresql/pgwatch/docs/web_ui.rst

-Besides managing the metrics gathering configurations, the two other useful features for the Web UI would be the possibility to look at the logs of the single components and to verify that metrics gathering is working on the "Stat Statements Overview" page, which will contact the metrics DB (only Postgres and InfluxDB supported) and present some stats summaries.
+Besides managing the metrics gathering configurations, the two other useful features for the Web UI would be the possibility to look at the logs of the single components and to verify that metrics gathering is working on the "Stat Statements Overview" page, which will contact the metrics DB (only Postgres is supported) and present some stats summaries.

 Default port: **8080**